zoes-peppas2002/coffee-lab-app/login-fix-summary.md

 ### 5. Fixed Server Routes
 - Ensured `backend/server.js` correctly imports and uses the direct-auth routes

+### 6. Fixed Email Constraint Issue
+- Modified `backend/init-db.js` to properly handle the email UNIQUE constraint in PostgreSQL
+- Created a script to add the UNIQUE constraint to the email column in the users table
+- Verified that the email column already has the UNIQUE constraint in the PostgreSQL database

 ## Deployment
 - All changes were committed and pushed to GitHub